Chipdelmal/Chipdelmal.github.io/_dataViz/2023-03-20-InkStatsMatrix.md

     )
 ```

-Let's have a look at the "Forge Splattershot Pro".
+Let us have a look at the "Forge Splattershot Pro".
 This weapon, which has an index `0` in the matrix, was part of team `bravo` (the winning team), so its row should have positive entries in the columns that match the weapons used by team `alpha` (as presented in the `wNames` list).
 We can see that its row has a one in the second column, which corresponds to the "Neo Sploosh-o-matic", a 2 in the third column for the two "Splash-o-matic"s present in the opossing team, and a 1 in the last column for the "Z+F Splat Charger".
 In contrast, let's have a look at a weapon the "New Sploosh-o-matic".
 This weapon's row (index 2) is empty but its column (same index 2) has a value of 2 in the rows of the weapons used by team `alpha` (0, 1, 3, and 4).

-When the dominance matrix function is fed a whole dataframe of matches, it repeats the same process for all the battles and weapons; which results in a large squared and assymetric matrix with the winning frequencies for the combinations that have appeared over the dataset.
+When the [dominance matrix function](https://github.com/Chipdelmal/SplatStats/blob/main/SplatStats/statInkStats.py#L10) is fed a whole dataframe of matches, it repeats the same process for all the battles and weapons; which results in a large squared and assymetric matrix with the winning frequencies for the combinations that have appeared over the dataset.

 ## Normalized Matrix

 Having already calculated our frequency matrix, we can [normalize the results](https://github.com/Chipdelmal/SplatStats/blob/main/SplatStats/statInkStats.py#L43) so that the entries are fractions of wins/losses between the weapons.
 Doing this is relatively easy, as we can take a weapon's row vector, and divide it by its column vector (as they are sorted in the same order).
-In an extra step, we subtract 1 to each entry so that it centers around 0, meaning that 0 would represent neither weapon "dominates" the other one, while positive numbers mean the weapon in the row dominates the one in the column and negative numbers represent the inverse case:
+In an extra step, we subtract 1 to each entry so that it centers around 0, meaning that 0 would represent neither weapon "dominates" the other one, while positive numbers mean the weapon in the row dominates the one in the column and negative numbers represent the inverse case.

 ```python